Franjo Rački: Historian

-In Rome he found many documents on Bogomils, collected by the Catholic Church during the medieval struggle against that heresy.
-Fifteen years later, Rački would publish Bogomili i Patareni, a milestone in the research on the Bosnian Church.
+In Rome, he found many documents on the Bogomils, collected by the Catholic Church during the medieval struggle against that heresy.
+He would publish Bogomili i Patareni, a milestone in the research on the Bosnian Church.
 In the book, Rački founded the "Bogomil hypothesis", saying that the Bosnian Church was influenced by the dualist heretic teachings from Bulgaria, originating in the 9th century.
 As it was very controversial and intriguing, that theory dominated research for most of the 19th and 20th centuries, but its general premises have been mostly refuted.

 Although Rački is more important as a promoter of culture than as a historian, his original historical works are important for their pioneering nature and wealth of information.
-As well as the previously mentioned Bogomili i patareni, he wrote Povjesnik Ivan Lučić (The Historian Joannes Lucius), Nutarnje stanje Hrvatske prije XII. stoljeća (The Internal Organization of Croatia Before the 12th Century), Stari grb bosanski (The Old Bosnian Coat of Arms), Povelje bosanskog kralja Tvrtka (Documents of the Bosnian king Tvrtko).
+In addition to his work on the Bogomils, he also wrote Povjesnik Ivan Lučić (The Historian Joannes Lucius), Nutarnje stanje Hrvatske prije XII. stoljeća (The Internal Organization of Croatia Before the 12th Century), Stari grb bosanski (The Old Bosnian Coat of Arms), Povelje bosanskog kralja Tvrtka (Documents of the Bosnian king Tvrtko).
 The pinnacle of his scientific work is the monumental Documenta historiae Croaticae periodum antiaquam illustrantia.